Cognitive Behavioral Therapy for Insomnia (CBT-I):

-Dr. Kennedy provides Cognitive Behavioral Therapy (CBT) to treat sleep disorders in adults.
+Dr. Kennedy provides Cognitive Behavioral Therapy for Insomnia (CBT-I) to treat sleep disorders in adults.

 Sleep is essential to our physical and mental health.